 Tony Ozanich has more than three decades of experience engineering and delivering projects for public and private entities, including commercial and industrial site designs, street and highway design, water and wastewater treatment plants, water distribution systems, sewage collection systems, and golf course layouts.
 Tony also has experience in project management, water modeling, financial analysis of projects, construction management, inspection, soil testing, and surveying.

-Jorge Renteria has 12 years of experience designing complete streets projects, including retaining walls, grade separations, and curb, gutter, and sidewalk projects.
+Jorge Renteria has 15 years of experience designing complete streets projects, including retaining walls, grade separations, and curb, gutter, and sidewalk projects.
 He has extensive experience in right-of-way engineering from his work for the California High-Speed Rail Authority.
 Jorge been the lead engineer, preparing several Active Transportation Program and Highway Safety Improvement Project grant applications.
-He has also designed new overcrossings, performed seismic retrofit analysis on bridges and culvert structures, and prepared a Bridge Preventative Maintenance Report.

-David Harden, PE, has nine years of experience and specializes in water and wastewater system engineering.
+David Harden, PE, has 10 years of experience and specializes in water and wastewater system engineering.
 As the district engineer for the Markleeville Public Utility District, Dave takes pride in providing excellent communication and producing innovative solutions for challenging projects.

-Gabriel Rodell, PE, with six years of experience, specializes in design and evaluation of drinking water systems, sewer collection networks, and wastewater treatment facilities.
+Gabriel Rodell, PE, with seven years of experience, specializes in design and evaluation of drinking water systems, sewer collection networks, and wastewater treatment facilities.
 Gabe is actively involved in leading the Sacramento chapter of Water for People.

-Lizette Martinez, PE, holds a master’s degree in structural engineering and has five years of experience in transportation engineering.
+Lizette Martinez, PE, holds a master’s degree in structural engineering and has six years of experience in transportation engineering.
 She also assists clients in acquiring state and federal project funding.
 Liz holds leadership roles in the local chapter of WTS: Women’s Transportation Seminar and the Society of Hispanic Professional Engineers.

 With more than 25 years of marketing experience, Karman Cates manages marketing and business development efforts.
 She supports public outreach campaigns with advertising, fliers, newsletters, direct mail, study reports, email campaigns, and websites.
 She has provided research, editing, and design for several successful grant applications.